pearsondesign/pearsondesign.github.io/docs/Electronics/wled-controller.md

 :::danger
 I am not an electrical engineer.
 This board design has flaws, only some of which are known by me.
 Use with caution.

+There are a plethora of other WLED controller boards out there, most of which are probably better designed than this one.
+This project is just for fun, and shouldn't be used for any critical LED controlling operations.
 :::

 ## Parts List